dennisu36/ImageTranslator/README.md

-# Slim Framework 3 Skeleton Application
+# Image Translator Web Application

-Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
-This application uses the latest Slim 3 with the PHP-View template renderer.
-It also uses the Monolog logger.

-This skeleton application was built for Composer.
-This makes setting up a new Slim Framework application quick and easy.
+This is a web application that can be used to translate text on user-provided images.
+This repository contains the front-end and back-end code for the application.

+The front-end of the application is written in JavaScript and the backend is written in PHP using the [Slim3 PHP framework](http://www.slimframework.com)

 ## Install the Application

-Run this command from the directory in which you want to install your new Slim Framework application.
+Run this command from the directory in which you want to install your new Slim Framework based application.

-    php composer.phar create-project slim/slim-skeleton [my-app-name]
+    php composer.phar install

-Replace `[my-app-name]` with the desired directory name for your new application.
-You'll want to:

-* Point your virtual host document root to your new application's `public/` directory.
+* Point your virtual host document root to the application's `src/public/` directory.
 * Ensure `logs/` is web writeable.

-To run the application in development, you can run these commands

-	cd [my-app-name]
-	php composer.phar start

 Run this command in the application directory to run the test suite

     php composer.phar test

 That's it!
-Now go build something cool.